 1986: The Unsupported North Pole Canadian Expedition

-Sir Ranulph’s first unsupported expedition - meaning he had no outside help and had to carry all supplies with him - Sir Ranulph and long-time companion Mike Stroud travelled on foot to get to the North Pole.
+Sir Ranulph’s first unsupported expedition - meaning he had no outside help and had to carry all supplies with him - Sir Ranulph and long-time companion Mike Stroud travelled on foot to get as close as possible to the North Pole.
 Their adventure was the furthest north anyone had reached without support at the time.

 1990: The Unsupported North Pole Russian Expedition

 Sir Ranulph and Stroud broke the then-world record for unsupported north travel from the Russian side of the polar sea.

 1990-1992: The Discovery of the Lost City of Ubar